Budget Feasible Mechanisms: General Submodular Functions

 \begin{theorem} For any submodular maximization problem there exists a constant factor approximation randomized mechanism in the value query model which is budget feasible and universally truthful.
-Furthermore, no budget feasible mechanism can do better than $2-\epsilon$, for any fixed $\epsilon>0$. \end{theorem}
+Furthermore, no budget feasible mechanism can do better than $2-\epsilon$, for any fixed $\epsilon>0$. \end{theorem}~

-Our analysis shows our mechanism guarantees an approximation ratio of ${(52e^2-20e)}/{(e-1)^2} \approx 112$ in expectation.
+Our analysis shows that in expectation our mechanism guarantees an approximation ratio of $\Big(\frac{58e^2-32e+6}{(e-1)^2}\Big)\approx117.7$.
 It is possible that tighter analysis can show the mechanism does better.
-We further discuss these points in Section~\ref{sec:disc}.
+We further discuss this points in Section~\ref{sec:disc}.